wrex/rexs.tips/content/guitar/Getting-started/notes/just-12-notes.md

 So the chord F (Major) for example, is called the IV chord, and the note F is the 4th degree of the scale.

-By convention, we use upper case roman numerals (I, IV, etc.) for major chords, lower case roman numerals (ii, vi) for minor chords, and Arabic numerals (1, 3, 5, etc.) for notes/intervals/scale-degrees.
+By convention, we use upper case roman numerals (I, IV, etc.) for major chords, lower case roman numerals (ii, vi) for minor chords.
+This is sometimes called "Nashville notation."
+Arabic numerals (1, 3, 5, etc.) are always used for notes/intervals/scale-degrees.

-This helps considerably in written material, but it can be amazingly difficult to hear the difference in spoken words!
+This helps considerably in written material, but not at all when speaking.
 It's up to the listener to figure out if people are talking about chords or notes.

 Here's a totally made up band discussion, for example:

 **Guitar**: I really like the sound of a minor 9th on the "two" (ii) chord here.

-: Translation: adding the note E to Dm sounds cool.
+*Translation: adding the note E to Dm sounds cool.*

 **Bass**: You want me to hit the 9?

-: Translation: Shall I play an E?
+*Translation: Shall I play an E?*

 **Guitar**: Nah, I'll put it on top.
 Riff on the third instead.

-: Translation: Emphasize the note F, the m3 instead.
+*Translation: Emphasize the note F instead.*

 **Drummer**: You're both rushing, tighten up.

-: Translation: I need a beer.
+*Translation: I need a beer.*

 Believe it or not, all of this will eventually make sense.

-## It's okay to just **KNOW** seven notes everywhere

-Eventually, we want to **KNOW** the locations for all twelve notes, everywhere on the fretboard.
-What makes it difficult is that the guitar can produce the *same* note at *multiple* locations.
-On my 24 fret electric guitar, for example, I can play an E in *thirteen* different locations!

-Fortunately, it's enough just to learn the locations of the seven natural notes.
-The "between" notes (the "sharps and flats") will always be just one fret lower or higher.
-If you know where to find the note F, for example, and someone asks you to play an F#, it's okay to just find an F and move your finger one fret higher.

-This isn't really **KNOWING** the location, but in practice a one fret move relative to another note you truly **KNOW** doesn't require too much mental effort, and can be done in time, even at fast tempos!.
+---

 This concludes the background material.
-Let's [get on with actually learning the notes](#TODO)!
+Now let's continue with [learning how to find the notes on the fretboard]({{< ref "/guitar/Getting-started/notes/finding-notes.md" >}})!